zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

     Example: dts/arm for ARM.
   * Add target specific device tree files for base SoC.
 These should be .dtsi files to be included in the board-specific device tree files.
-  * Add target specific YAML files in the dts/bindings/ directory.
+  * Add target specific YAML binding files in the dts/bindings/ directory.
     Create the yaml directory if not present.

 * SoC family support